 Travel between the GDR and Poland, Czechoslovakia, and Hungary was visa-free starting in 1972.

 Czechoslovakia had been attempting to de-Stalinize, but the transition to socialism in the 1960s had caused an economic downturn.
 Attempts at liberalization reforms and the new freedom of the press were taken poorly by the hardliners in the Eastern Bloc, and four armies from Warsaw Pact states would invade Czechoslovakia in August of 1968.
 The reforms would be reversed once a new leader was in place.
 This is just a brief summary.

 The failure of the Soviet invasion of Afghanistan was a brutal blow to the idea of Red Army invincibility, and was one of many things that directly led to the collapse of the Soviet Union.

 Very similar to the uprising in East Germany, except there were no Soviet tanks rolling in to murder people.
 Would also lead to the collapse of the Soviet Union and Eastern Bloc.

-After the death of Soviet leader Leonard Brezhnev in November of 1982, his successor Yuri Andropov would only see about a year in office, dying in February 1984.
+After the death of Soviet leader Leonid Brezhnev in November of 1982, his successor Yuri Andropov would only see about a year in office, dying in February 1984.
 Andropov's successor, Konstantin Chernenko, would die in March 1985.
 Mikhail Gorbachev would take over, and would remain the head of state until the end of the Soviet Union.